TruClient/Tutorial/RESTAPI.md

 This script presents an example of how to code a simple web service call, from the ground up, within TruClient.

-## Calling Code
+## Calling JavaScript Functions

-To code a call to the JavaSceipt function from within TruClient:
+To call a JavaSceipt function from within TruClient:

  1. Create a new TruClient Firefox script.
  2. Click **Develop Script** for the Firefox window.